 If security and privacy are your highest priority with your virtual address, you’ll want to make sure you choose a primary sorting center as your address.

-Even law enforcement are not allowed inside without a proper warrant from a judge, and the employees here told me they’ve had a number of visits from police in the past.
+Even law enforcement is not allowed inside without a proper warrant from a judge, and the employees here told me they’ve had many visits from police in the past.

 The biggest challenge with these sorting hubs is that you don’t have a lot of options.
 Traveling Mailbox has theirs in North Carolina.
 Post Scan Mail thankfully has at least 12 (read more about the PostScan Mail primary hub strategy here).